jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

 </div>
 Above, the images contain players who have qualified for phase 2 of the voting according to MLB.com.

-Next, we will get into who I believe should be the all-star starter for each position between the 2 leagues.
-I made judgements based simply on raw numbers from fangraphs and statcast.
-The data was then manipulated to determine the rank for each qualified player at the respected postions.
-The statistics being studied consist of Batting Average (AVG), Stolen Bases (SB), Home Runs (HR), weighted On Base Average (wOBA), Wins Above Replacement (WAR), weighted Runs Created Plus (wRC+), Slugging Percentage (SLG) and On Base Percentage (OBP).
+Next, we will explore who I believe should be the All-Star starter for each position in both leagues.
+My judgments are based solely on raw numbers from Fangraphs and Statcast.
+The data was manipulated to determine the rank for each qualified player at their respective positions.
+The statistics analyzed include Batting Average (AVG), Stolen Bases (SB), Home Runs (HR), weighted On Base Average (wOBA), Wins Above Replacement (WAR), weighted Runs Created Plus (wRC+), Slugging Percentage (SLG), and On Base Percentage (OBP).

 # American League Players
 ---
-Managed by Bruce Bochy of the Texas Rangers.
+Team managed by Bruce Bochy of the Texas Rangers.
 He managed the American League Pennant winner in 2023.

 Catcher - Adley Rutschman
 ---